 - 1. Students should immediately proceed to an area of safety previously identified by postings and Residence Life Staff: - A. Eliza C. Morgan Hall basement corridor - B. W.N.
-Delzell Hall basement corridor (east and west) - C. Complex basement corridors of your building. - D. Oak Hill Interior room of building with no windows (bathroom) - 2.
-Leave your room immediately.
+Delzell Hall basement corridor (east and west) - C. Complex basement corridors of your building.

+- 2. Leave your room immediately.
 Lock your room and take your key.
 Proceed to your designated area.
 Stay away from windows. - 3.
 The College Staff will notify students when it is safe to return to their rooms. - 4.
 Failure to evacuate as directed by College staff may result in life safety situations.